 A continual improvement process, also often called a continuous improvement process (abbreviated as CIP or CI), is an ongoing effort to improve products, services, or processes.
 These efforts can seek “incremental” improvement over time or “breakthrough” improvement all at once.
 Delivery (customer valued) processes are constantly evaluated and improved in the light of their efficiency, effectiveness and flexibility.
 Some see CIPs as a meta-process for most management systems.
 W.

-- 1,930,111 all-time users
+- 3,340,788 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 43 of Britain's Oldest Companies, From Rolls-Royce to Burberry, Still in Business After 100-Years